CLI Reference

 Patch operations:

 Each element in the patch array is a JSON object.
-All fields are optional except cell (or row for row operations).
+All fields are optional except cell for cell and column operations, or row for row-height operations.

 [